Turnipseed Travel

 Special events and tours: The Art Gallery of Western Australia offers a number of free tours, from short talks to more in depth presentations, on a daily basis.
 You know how much I love FREE!
 You can see their schedule here and I highly recommend you coordinate your visit with one of these extra bonus freebies.

 Wheelchair accessible: Yes.
-The gallery also provides free loans of mobility aids and has a disability access and inclusion plan.
+The gallery also provides free loans of mobility aids.

 Visit the Perth Institute of Contemporary Art.